cgat-developers/cgat-showcase/docs/index.rst

     :target: https://twitter.com/cgat_oxford?lang=en
     :alt: Twitter URL

-CGAT-showcase contains a showcase example of how to build workflows suing our cgatcore  workflow management system. cgatcore allows you to quickly build both simple and complex reproducible pipelines completely within python.
+**cgat-showcase** contains a basic RNA-seq differential expression pipeline to illustrate how to build workflows using the **cgat-core**  workflow management system. cgatcore allows you to quickly build both simple and complex pipelines for reproducible data analysis within a python script.

-CGAT-core is  a set of libraries and helper functions used to enable researchers to design and build computational workflows for the analysis of large-scale data-analysis.
+**cgat-core** is  a set of libraries and helper functions that enable researchers to quickly design and build computational workflows for the analysis of large-scale data-analysis.
 Access to code is through `github <https://github.com/cgat-developers/cgat-showcase>`_ and documentation can be accessed `here <https://cgat-core.readthedocs.io/en/latest/>`_.

-Used in combination with `CGAT-apps <https://github.com/cgat-developers/cgat-apps>`_, we have deomonstrated the functionality of our flexible implementation using a set of well documented, easy to install and easy to use workflows, which can be found in our `cgat-flow <https://github.com/cgat-developers/cgat-flow>`_ repository.
+Used in combination with `cgat-apps <https://github.com/cgat-developers/cgat-apps>`_, we have deomonstrated the functionality of our flexible implementation using a set of well documented, easy to install and easy to use workflows, which can be found in our `cgat-flow <https://github.com/cgat-developers/cgat-flow>`_ repository.

 However, in this repository we have developed a toy example showing the functionality of our code.
 For further information on the advanced functionality of our code please refer to the `cgat-flow docuemntation <https://www.cgat.org/downloads/public/cgatpipelines/documentation/>`_.

-CGAT-core is open-sourced, powerful and user-friendly, and has been continually developed as a Next Generation Sequencing (NGS) workflow management system over the past 10 years.
+cgat-core is a user-friendly and powerful open-source workflow management system and has been continually developed and used for implemention Next Generation Sequencing (NGS) pipelines for over 10 years.

 .. _manual-quick_example: